google-research/google-research/scalable_shampoo/README.md

 ## Why is this even interesting?

-*   Here we are demonstrating improvements both in steps to result, as well as wall-clock with a second-order method on a highly tuned baseline i.e practioners believe SGD-M variants are very strong baselines for ResNets with BatchNorm.
+*   We demonstrate improvements both in steps to result, as well as wall-time with a second-order method on a highly tuned baseline i.e practioners believe SGD-M variants are very strong baselines for ResNets with BatchNorm.
-*   We speculatively maybe able to further extend the linear scaling regime to even larger batches, which we will do shortly.
+*   We may be able to further extend the linear scaling regime to even larger batches, which we will do shortly.
-*   At larger batch sizes the overhead of computing inverse pth root will reduce further for fixed hardware allowing us to realize most of the gains from improved steps to convergence!
+*   At larger batch sizes the overhead of computing inverse pth roots will reduce further.
+Thus the wall-time gains will mirror the improved steps to convergence.
-*   Presenting evidence that Shampoo works on both ResNet like models as well as Transformers.
+*   We present evidence that Shampoo works on both ResNet like models as well as Transformers.
-*   A working implementation of the procedure -- we noticed several reimplementations on GitHub that had issues with numerics or how algorithm is implemented, making them unlikely to work.
+*   We present a working implementation of Shampoo -- we noticed several reimplementations on GitHub that had issues with numerics or how algorithm is implemented, making them unlikely to work.

 ## How?

-We were focussing on much larger scale benchmarks before this.
+Our focus so far was on larger scale benchmarks.
 We knew Shampoo was useful but demonstrating it required many things to come together.
-Moreover, the engineering effort alone was large to get it working well on smaller benchmarks such as ResNet-50.
-We recently started exploring reimplementing the method in several frameworks, which made us revisit some earlier decisions.
+Moreover, a large engineering effort alone was needed to get it to work well on smaller benchmarks such as ResNet-50.
+We recently started reimplementing the method in several frameworks, which made us revisit some earlier decisions.
 We finally list the details that helped with improving both wall-clock time as well steps to results.

-1. We split large tensors into smaller tensors with atmost dimension 128 (allowing faster inverse pth root), described in: https://openreview.net/forum?id=Sc8cY4Jpi3s - This reduces the computational complexity significantly.
+1. We split large tensors into smaller tensors with atmost dimension 128 (allowing faster inverse pth root), described in: https://openreview.net/forum?id=Sc8cY4Jpi3s -- this reduces the computational complexity significantly.
-2. We use f32 (instead of f64) for ResNets, and search for matrix epsilon between \[1e-6, 1e-1\].
-Normalizing the statistics to have maximal eigen value of 1.0, and adding epsilon (1e-6) identity to the statistic matrix bounds the condition number to be atmost 10^6.
-This is roughly at the limit of condition number that can be correctly inverted with f32 precision.
+2. We use fp32 (instead of fp64) for ResNets, and search for matrix epsilon between \[1e-6, 1e-1\].
+Normalizing the statistics to have maximal eigenvalue of 1.0, and adding epsilon (1e-6) identity to the statistic matrix bounds the condition number to be atmost 10^6.
+This is roughly at the limit of condition number that can be correctly inverted with fp32 precision.
 3. We run the inverse pth root computation every step.
-Moreover, computation is distributed across all TPU cores -- This is by mixing in optimizer level parallelism with-in data parallel mode of training.
+Moreover, computation is distributed across all TPU cores -- this is done by mixing in optimizer level parallelism within the data parallel mode of training.
-4. We added several stability fixes to matrix pth root as its finicky to get right, and crucial.
+4. We added several stability fixes to matrix pth root that were crucial for convergence.
 5. We let the exponent be a tunable parameter.
-Default choice in the algorithm is 1/(2 x rank).
-Overriding this exponent can mean that the approximation is for either, full matrix AdaGrad, Online Newton Step or something else.
+The default choice in the algorithm is 1/(2 x rank).
+Overriding this exponent can mean that the approximation is for either full matrix AdaGrad, Online Newton Step or something else.
 6. We implement Grafting to SGD to fix the per layer scale of Shampoo update and combine it with Nesterov Momentum.
-We find in practice the implict schedule from Shampoo update to not work well.
+We find that in practice the implict schedule from the Shampoo update does not work well.
 7. We further group smaller dimensions together for eg: \[3, 3, 128, 128\] will
-    be reshaped into \[9, 128, 128\] before computing the Shampooo preconditioners allowing us to improve the resolution of the second moments that are computed.
+    be reshaped into \[9, 128, 128\] before computing the Shampooo preconditioners allowing us to compute more correlations.
-8. Hard work done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements ontop of which all of this is written that we take for granted.
+8. The hard work done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements helped speed up computation and tuning.
-9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune effectively -- Hence, we follow in their foot steps, and tune distributed Shampoo similarly.
+9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune effectively -- we follow in their foot steps, and tune distributed Shampoo similarly.

 ## To reproduce

-Firstly, we are following the procedure from Nado and Gilmer et al 2021 [4] to measure success.
+We are following the procedure from Nado and Gilmer et al 2021 [4] to measure success.
 Specifically, we measure the median validation accuracy over 50 training seeds with a fixed budget of 1,729 training steps at a batch size of 32,768.
-Code used for training is in [8].
+The code used for training is in [8].

-Hyperparameters for variables except bias and batch normalization variables.
+Hyperparameters for variables except bias and batch normalization variables:

 ```
 _ShampooHyperParams(